CivicActions/civicactions.com/src/content/team-members/sam-lerner.md

 ]

 ---
-Sam loves the power of technology to make connections.
+Sam loves technology as a multidisciplinary art form.

 His uncontainable curiosity and knack for problem solving got him involved in IT early in life — he was working as a developer even before he got his driver’s license.
 Now Sam applies his boundless energy and wide-ranging technical experience to helping our government clients build Drupal-powered sites optimized for performance.